Stamp an Object

 Your file’s content ID (aka hash) is calculated locally in your browser.
 If backup is disabled, your file is never uploaded or seen by vBase

-Stamps are stored on the Polygon blockchain and can be independently verified using tools like Dune Analytics or by querying Polygon nodes directly
+Stamps are stored on the Polygon blockchain and can be independently verified using tools like or by querying Polygon nodes directly